wagiminator/CH552-USB-OLED/README.md

-# USB-to-OLED - USB controlled OLED based on CH55xE
+# USB-to-OLED - USB controlled OLED based on CH552E
 USB-OLED is a simple USB controlled 128x64 pixels I2C OLED display.
-The CH552E or CH554E microcontroller builds a [USB Communication Device Class (CDC)](https://en.wikipedia.org/wiki/USB_communications_device_class) for serial communication over USB, which can be used to transfer data from the PC to the OLED.
+The CH552E (or CH554E) microcontroller builds a [USB Communication Device Class (CDC)](https://en.wikipedia.org/wiki/USB_communications_device_class) for serial communication over USB, which can be used to transfer data from the PC to the OLED.
 An integrated buzzer offers the possibility of outputting acoustic signals.

 ![USB_OLED_pic4.jpg](https://github.com/wagiminator/CH552-USB-OLED/blob/main/documentation/USB_OLED_pic4.jpg)